 There is no doubt that Mom life is a busy life.
 Throw homeschooling into the mix and things can easily go from busy to overwhelming.
-Having your children home with you when most kids are off at school can make tackling that to-do list all the more challenging.
+Having your children home with you when most kids are off at school can make tackling that to-do list and getting some much needed rest all the more challenging.
 So how can we practice self-care in our already busy lives?

 I know, I KNOW!!
 I can imagine your immediate thought – I just don’t have TIME for self-care!
 I get it, I am right there with you momma!
 But as the popular mantra goes – you can’t fill others from an empty cup.
 And as cliche as that is, it is also very true.